-The coolest feature on Windows Azure Websites is the ability to deploy your website using git.
+The coolest feature on Microsoft Azure Web Apps is the ability to deploy your website using git.

 git push and bam you're done and deployed within seconds.